EDUCATION OUTREACH PROGRAM

 Faculty In-Service Presentations

 For more than a decade, NJCTS has offered the Faculty In-Service Program, which is geared toward education professionals in elementary and secondary schools across New Jersey and provides information about Tourette Syndrome (TS) and associated disorders.
 These presentations, conducted either by NJCTS staff or educators and medical professionals, provide strategies and accommodations for the classroom as well as promote a more positive, inclusive, and successful classroom environment for all students.
-They are valuable to all faculty regardless of whether a student with TS is present in the classroom.
-In 2018 NJCTS reached xxx school personnel including teachers, administrators, guidance counselors, child study teams and school nurses through xx presentations throughout New Jersey.
+They are valuable to all faculty regardless of whether or not a student with TS is present in the classroom.
+In 2018 NJCTS reached 3321 school personnel including teachers, administrators, guidance counselors, child study teams and school nurses through 66 presentations throughout New Jersey.